NemesisWasAlienToo/CoreKit/README.md

 ## To do

+- Coroutine
-- Coroutine Prohibit moving af an already started coroutine
+    - Prohibit moving of an already started coroutine

 - Descriptor
     - Define what a const Descriptor must be able to perform